-In the field of diabetes, our patent portfolio related to TransCon product candidates under development with our collaboration partner, Sanofi, include four product-specific patent families previously sold to Sanofi and four technology-patent families owned by us and out-licensed to Sanofi.
+In the field of diabetes, our patent portfolio related to TransCon product candidates under development with our collaboration partner, Sanofi, includes four product-specific patent families previously sold to Sanofi and four technology-patent families owned by us and out-licensed to Sanofi.
 The first patent family owned by us is referred to as our AP006 patent family and this patent family is a composition of matter patent family broadly directed to one of our TransCon linkers.
 This patent family relates to our TransCon technologies and product candidates in the diabetes and ocular fields, among others.
-As of December 31, 2015, this patent family included patents granted in the United States, Australia, China, Israel, Japan, Mexico and South Africa and included patent applications in Europe, the United States, the United Arab Emirates, Brazil, Canada, India, Mexico and Russia.
+As of December 31, 2017, this patent family included patents granted in the United States, Australia, Canada, China, Israel, Japan, Mexico and South Africa and included patent applications in Europe, the United States, the United Arab Emirates, Brazil, Mexico and Russia.
 We expect any patents granted in this patent family to expire in January 2029.

 The second patent family owned by us is referred to as our AP003 patent family and this patent family is a combination of a composition of matter and a process patent family directed to particular TransCon hydrogels.
-This patent family relates to our TransCon technologies and product candidates in the diabetes and ocular fields, among others.
-As of December 31, 2015, this patent family included two patents granted in the United States and included patent applications in Europe and the United States.
+This patent family relates to our TransCon technologies and product candidates in the diabetes field.
+As of December 31, 2017, this patent family included two patents granted in the United States and included patent applications in Europe and the United States.
 We expect any patents granted in this patent family to expire in October 2024.

 The third patent family is a composition of matter patent family also directed to a PEG-based hydrogel comprising certain backbone and crosslinker structures.
-As of December 31, 2015, this patent family included patents granted in Australia, China, New Zealand, Singapore and South Africa, and included patent applications in Europe, the United States, Brazil, Canada, Indonesia, Israel, India, Japan, South Korea, Mexico, Malaysia, Russia and Thailand.
+As of December 31, 2017, this patent family included patents granted in Australia, Canada, China, Israel, Japan, South Korea, Mexico, Malaysia, New Zealand, Russia, Singapore and South Africa, and included patent applications in Europe, the United States, Brazil, Indonesia, India and Thailand.
 We expect any patents granted in this patent family to expire in July 2030.

-The third patent family owned by us is referred to as our AP019 patent family and this patent family is a process patent family directed to the sterilization of TransCon hydrogels.
-This patent family relates to our TransCon technology and product candidates in the diabetes and ocular fields, among others.
-As of December 31, 2015, this patent family included patents granted in the United States, Australia, China, Israel, Mexico, New Zealand, Singapore and South Africa, and included patent applications in Europe, the United States, Brazil, Canada, Indonesia, India, Japan, South Korea, Mexico, Malaysia, Russia and Thailand.
+The fourth patent family owned by us is referred to as our AP019 patent family and this patent family is a process patent family directed to the sterilization of TransCon hydrogels.
+As of December 31, 2017, this patent family included patents granted in the United States, Australia, China, Israel, Japan, South Korea, Mexico, Malaysia, New Zealand, Russia, Singapore and South Africa, and included patent applications in Europe, Brazil, Canada, Indonesia, India and Thailand.
 We expect any patents granted in this patent family to expire in October 2030.